J.P. Crawford Preview, Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in the league.
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in MLB.

-- The Angels have a 4.75 team ERA that ranks 25th among all league pitching staffs.
+- The Angels' 4.74 team ERA ranks 24th among all MLB pitching staffs.

-- Angels pitchers combine to surrender 185 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- The lefty's most recent time out came on Thursday against the Baltimore Orioles, when he tossed five innings, surrendering four earned runs while allowing seven hits.

-- In his last appearance on Wednesday against the Baltimore Orioles, the left-hander tossed 6 2/3 innings, giving up two earned runs while surrendering nine hits.
+- In 25 games this season, the 26-year-old has a 4.51 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.